Prospects darken for Irish economy

 RTE said another proposal included allowing people in negative equity to trade up by allowing them to add any loss from selling their property to a new mortgage.

-David Guinane, the head of permanent tsb IPM.I, one of the country's largest mortgage providers, said it was important people who don't want to pay their mortgage were not included.
+David Guinane, the head of permanent tsb, one of the country's largest mortgage providers, said it was important people who don't want to pay their mortgage were not included.

 "People who fall into the category of 'can't pay' will have to be defined as that and there can't be any margin for error," he said at the group's interim results news conference.